joeyma1996/Reddit-Reply-Bot/README.md

 # Reddit Reply Bot
- Reply to posts/comments on Reddit using the Reddit API
+ Reply to posts/comments on Reddit using the Reddit API(praw).